Skip to content

 Part B authorizes pre-school special education services for children ages 3-5.

-Part C authorizes Early Intervention services for infants and toddlers (ages 0-3) with disabilities and their families.
+Part C authorizes Early Intervention services for infants and toddlers (ages 0-36 months) with disabilities and their families.

 parent a parent, guardian or person acting as a parent of an infant or toddler such as a grandparent or stepparent with whom an infant or toddler lives.
 Parent also means a person who is legally responsible for the infant’s or toddler’s welfare or a surrogate parent who has been appointed in accordance with 34 CFR 303.406.
 The term does not include the State if an infant or toddler is a ward of the State.